A Guide To Choosing Apples

 3. Check the Apple’s Firmness.

 To check an apple’s firmness gently squeeze it.
-If the apple is soft and dents easily, it’s not a firm apple.
-Then tap the apple with the fingertip.
-The stronger the sound the more firm the apple is.
+If it is soft and dents easily, it’s not a firm one.
+Then tap it with the fingertip.
+The stronger the sound the more firm it is.
 A duller sound signals a mushier apple.

-Be careful not to squeeze the apple too hard which may cause bruising.
+Be careful not to squeeze it too hard which may cause bruising.
 If the apple dents in easily, it will be mushy on the inside instead of crisp and fresh.
-Mushy apples mean they’re turning bad.
+Mushy ones mean they’re turning bad.

-Therefore, go through the apples on display until you find an apple that doesn’t dent when squeezed 5.
+Therefore, go through the display until you find one that doesn’t dent when squeezed 5.

 However, if you want to make a smoothie, applesauce or something similar, then the softer ones may work just fine if enough firm ones are unavailable.